ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image79.jpg" title="NDT speed test details" alt="NDT speed test details">}}

-In this case, we can see that an [NDT speed test](https://ooni.org/nettest/ndt/) was run on Vodafone Italia (AS30722) on 25th March 2021 at 16:51 local time.
-When the test was performed, the download speed was 35.4 megabits per second, the upload speed was 17.2 megabits per second, and it took 17.6 milliseconds to establish a connection to an [M-Lab](https://www.measurementlab.net/) server (`mil03-IT`).
-This indicates good internet speed, given that the average ping (to this M-Lab server) is 27.2 milliseconds.
+In this case, we can see that an [NDT speed test](https://ooni.org/nettest/ndt/) was run on Magticom Ltd. (AS16010) on 2nd August 2022 at 13:26 local time.
+When the test was performed, the download speed was 9.44 megabits per second, the upload speed was 11.5 megabits per second, and it took 151.6 milliseconds to establish a connection to an [M-Lab](https://www.measurementlab.net/) server (`mil03-IT`).
+This indicates average internet speed, given that the average ping (to this M-Lab server) is 453.3 milliseconds.

 You can compare your NDT test results with what is offered in your internet plan provided by your Internet Service Provider (ISP).